TuiKiken/vespa-seed/README.md

 # Install

-Just run console command(in the project directory):
+Just run this console commands in the project directory:

 ``` shell
 npm install --global gulp